 The Nicaraguan government and local authorities have welcomed the influx of companies eager to mine the country for its bountiful natural resources.
 While this has led to profits for the elite, the new development has harmed indigenous people.
 The government approves the sale and exploitation of indigenous peoples’ land without their consent, displacing communities and families from the resources they depend on for their survival.

 Although the country has made significant strides to overcome the legacies of dictatorships and war—by ratifying new laws and a constitution intended to protect human rights—widespread discrimination still pervades this conservative society.
-This is particularly true for indigenous and rural women, LGBT people and sex workers, who face political, economic and social exclusion.
+This is particularly true for indigenous and rural women, LGBTQI people and sex workers, who face political, economic and social exclusion.
 The prejudice and violence they face often prevents women and sexual minorities from fully participating in their societies.